Brain-Train-Consultancy-services-LLP/ai-open-problem-prompts/README.md

 This repository operates under Layer 1: Open Global Teams.

 Anyone can:
-- Pick problem prompts
+- Explore and analyze problem prompts
-- Form teams
+- Form independent teams
 - Build public repositories
-- Collaborate internationally
+- Collaborate across countries and institutions
-- Use work for learning and portfolio
+- Use their work for learning and portfolio development

 Brain Train Consultancy Services LLP:
-- Observes public collaboration
+- Observes public collaboration only
 - Does not formally evaluate this layer
 - Does not promise employment, internships, or paid roles

 ---

-# Open AI Problem Prompts

-This repository is an open thinking space.

-Anyone can read, think, and participate.
-No application is required.
-This is not a hiring drive.

-The purpose is to explore real-world problems through discussion, reasoning, critique, and collaboration.

-There are no assignments.
-There are no correct answers.
-There are no deadlines.

-Some contributors may later be invited for deeper collaboration.
-Most participation here is simply for learning and growth.

-This repository is open to anyone.
-You do not need to apply, register, or seek permission to explore these problems.
-Participation here does not imply recruitment or evaluation.
+## Non-Negotiable Participation Rule

+❗ Solo repositories will not be reviewed or evaluated.

+Only team-based repositories with a minimum of **5 active contributors** are eligible for:

+- Visiblity
+- Reviews
+- Any form of selection or recognition

+Repositories created or maintained by a single individual are ignored without exception.

+This rule exists to promote collaboration, leadership development, and real-world teamwork.

 ---

+# What This Repository Is (and Is Not)

+This repository is:

+- An open space for structured thinking
+- A platform for collaborative exploration
+- A learning-first environment

+This repository is not:

+- A hiring drive
+- An internship program
+- A graded assignment system
+- A graded assignment system

+There are:

+- No assignments
+- No deadlines
+- No correct answers

+---

 ## Participation Guidelines

-To keep this space meaningful and fair, the following guidelines apply:
+To keep collaboration meaningful and fair:

-- Resumes, CVs, and certificates are not accepted here.
+- Resumes, CVs, and certificates are not accepted.
-- Your first contribution must be one of the following:
+- First contributions must be one of the following:
-  - an original idea
+  - An original idea
-  - a thoughtful critique
+  - A thoughtful critique
-  - a conceptual model
+  - A conceptual model
 - Private messages are discouraged until a public discussion exists.
 - Credit must be given to prior contributors when building on ideas.
 - Forking and extending ideas is encouraged.
 - Direct copying without attribution is not acceptable.

-These guidelines exist to encourage serious thinking, collaboration, and respectful knowledge building.
+These guidelines exist to encourage serious thinking, collaboration, and transparent knowledge building.

 ---
-# Open Participation
+# Open Participation Notice

-This repository is open to anyone.
-You do not need to apply, register, or seek permission to:

-"read problem prompts"

-"think through them"

-"contribute ideas or critiques"

-Participation here:
+Participation in this repository:

-"does not imply recruitment"
+- Does not imply recruitment

-"does not guarantee evaluation"
+- Does not guarantee evaluation

-"does not create obligations on either side"
+- Does not create obligations on any party

-Some contributors may later be invited to collaborate more closely based on sustained public work.
-Most will simply use this space to learn and think — both outcomes are welcome.
+Some contributors may later be invited for deeper collaboration based on sustained public work.

+Most participation here is simply for learning, exploration, and growth.
+Both outcomes are valid.

+Occasionally, focused and time-bound paid exploratory work may be offered separately.
-Some contributors may later be invited into focused, time-bound paid exploratory work.
-This is not guaranteed and is not the purpose of this space.
+This is not guaranteed and is not the purpose of this repository.